Sound Therapy and The Sound Bath

 The session begins either in a lying down or a seated position with a blanket.
 It can be helpful to set an intention for the sound mediation and this can either be chosen by the receiver without any pressure to share with the group or suggested by the practitioner.
 The sounds are created by a variety of instruments such as the ocean drum, including those producing overtones such as gongs, Himalayan and crystal singing bowls, shruti box, clarinet and voice which can assist in stimulating the alpha and theta brain waves.

 The goal of the experience is to invite deep rest and relaxation, and explore self-inquiry and self-discovery.
-A Sound Bath experience is both uniquely personal and collaborative.
+A sound journey experience is both uniquely personal and collaborative.

 Sound can bring balance, relaxation and a sense of wholeness to the body.
 The sound of harmonic vibrations created by singing bowls, gongs and other overtone-emitting instruments are intended to stimulate the alpha and theta brain waves.
 These waves are associated with deep meditative and peaceful states that are highly conducive to healing.
 Sound can also slow down the heart and respiratory rate, creating a therapeutic effect on the mind and body.

-Once the gong playing is complete, there are a few minutes of silence.
+Once the sound journey is complete, there are a few minutes of silence.

 Duration: Approximately 1 hour.
 Please bring a blanket.